yash-saini/UB_Course/README.md

 # UB_Course
-This repository caters to having reviews of various Master's level courses across different streams currently (fall 2022 onwards) taught at the University at Buffalo (State University of New York)
+This repository caters to having reviews of various Master's level courses across different streams currently (spring 2022 onwards) taught at the University at Buffalo (State University of New York)

 ## Courses